-Melissa McDavitt, a partner in the West Palm office of Conroy Simberg, focuses her practice in personal injury protection (PIP), no-fault and special investigations unit (SIU) claims.
-AV-Rated Preeminent™ by Martindale-Hubbell, she has handled and tried numerous cases, including those involving PIP fraud, improper billing, and coverage.
+Melissa McDavitt is a partner in the West Palm office of Conroy Simberg.
+Melissa practices in the area of general civil litigation with a strong emphasis on personal injury protection (PIP), special investigations unit (SIU) claims, and first party claims.
+AV-Rated Preeminent™ by Martindale-Hubbell, she has handled and tried numerous cases, including those involving fraud, medical billing, and coverage.
 Melissa practices before all Florida state courts and is licensed to provide continuing education courses to Florida insurance adjusters.
 Melissa is also a member of Conroy Simberg's Diversity & Inclusion Committee.

 Melissa obtained a juris doctor, magna cum laude, from Nova Southeastern University after obtaining a bachelor of science degree in Business Administration from the University of Florida.
 While in law school, Melissa was a teaching assistant for both civil procedure and constitutional law.
 Additionally, she worked as a research assistant and received the book award in Torts.

 Melissa continues to distinguish herself not only by providing clients with exceptional legal counsel, but by standing at the forefront of one of the biggest issues affecting Floridians – insurance fraud.
 She frequently assists local law enforcement agencies together with Insurance Special Investigative Unit(s) (SIU) to share intelligence and report suspected insurance fraud activity, and communicate directly with the Division of Investigative & Forensic Services (DIFS).
 Melissa’s work in this area has assisted with the arrests and convictions of those who have committed insurance fraud.